Creating Internal Tags

 Workflow Example

-If the PLC address changes from 400001 to 400050, you only update the mapping - the view remains unchanged.
+If the external source for Temperature changes, you only update the mapping layer and the view can remain unchanged.

 Logic Tags